hikerell/Chaos/README.md

 ## WHAT IS CHAOS ##

 Chaos is a new Operating System expected to be defferent from others.
-How defferent it is, I don't know.
-Maybe you know, maybe the God love it !

-## WHAT ARE BESIC BELIEFS ##

-I have no idea in fact, so waiting for your sharings!
+I have no idea in fact!
 However they may be:

+* Implemented by NASM and Golang
 * Geek style.
-* Highest security.
+* Highest security, etc..MAC

-## DO I HVAE THINKINGS ON ARCHITECTURE ##

-Yeah, but a little.

-* Drivers shouldn't belong to OS Kernel, namely they won't run on Ring0.
+* Drivers won't run on Ring0.
-* Implented using NASM and Golang.

-## WHAT ARE WE LACKING ##

-God, or YOU!

 ## HOW TO COMPILE ##